Canop/safecloset/README.md

 * Each drawer is separately crypted with AES-GCM-SIV, with a random one-use nonce and the password/key of your choice.
 This gives an inherently long to test decrypt algorithm (but you should still use long passphrases for your drawers)
 * You can have one or several drawers with real content.
 You can be forced to open a drawer at gun point and still keep other drawers secret without any trace
 * When you open a drawer, with its password, you can read it, search it, edit it, close it
-* Drawers are automatically closed on inactivity
+* SafeCloset automatically quits on inactivity
 * The size of the drawer's content isn't observable
-* An attacker having several versions of the closet files can't determine if you've just read or made changes, and if the content grew or shrinked
 * No clear file is ever created, edition is done directly in the TUI (external editors are usually the weakest point)
 * No clear data is ever given to any external library, widget, etc.
 * All data is viewed and edited in the TUI application